Traveling carnival: Operations

 Worldwide there are many different traveling carnival companies.
 Most carnivals are not made up of just one operator of rides, food or games.
 Many of these venues are operated by independent owners who contract (or "book") with the carnival.
-These independent owners are contract to pay the carnival operator a percentage of what their ride or stand gross in sales.
+These independent owners are contracted to pay the carnival operator a percentage of what their ride or stand grosses in sales.
 It is common for the independent owners within a traveling carnival to be related, or have intertwined family histories.

 Many carnival operators are so big that they have carnival "units" or divisions.
 Each of these units may consist of six or more major rides.
 By having these units, a carnival operator can have a carnival operating in many different areas during the same week.

 Rides and stands are generally transported by truck.
-The rides generally have wheels mounted on the base and the rest of the ride is then dismantled and folded up to allow for over the road transport.
+The rides generally have wheels mounted on the base and the rest of the ride is then dismantled and folded up to allow for over-the-road transport.
 Food stands are usually tow-behind trailers, although there are still some booths that require complete take down and packing.
-Some large carnival operators use the railroad to transport their equipment from one location to another.
+Some large carnival operators transport their equipment from one location to another by rail.

 A traveling carnival operator may schedule their carnival for certain seasons.
 They will have their carnivals in warm climate southern areas and then move into northern regions during the warmer months.

 Admission is often charged for county or state fairs, but is usually free at most carnivals.
 Tickets or all-day passes are usually sold for rides.
 When a carnival is "playing" a fair, exhibits or displays may charge their own entry fee, as well as some entertainment acts (such as a music concert, tractor pulling, or a demolition derby).

 Food

 There are food stands at carnivals which serve a variety of food and beverages.
-They offer snack items like cotton candy, ice cream, fried dough, funnel cake, candy, or caramel apples and french fries.
+They offer snack items like cotton candy, popcorn, ice cream, fried dough, funnel cake, candy, or caramel apples and french fries.
 Meal items may include pizza, hamburgers, hot dogs, and chicken.
 Beverages may include soda, coffee, tea, and lemonade.
-Local and regional specialties, along with ethnic foods, are often available such as Empanadas and Tacos.
+Local and regional specialties, along with ethnic foods such as empanadas and tacos, are often available.
 At autumn and winter carnivals, drinks like hot cider and hot chocolate may be available.

 Junk food items like deep fried candy bars, the deep-fried Twinkie, chocolate hot dogs, Dippin' Dots ice cream, the blooming onion, and "deep-fried butter on-a-stick" are some of the delicacies that can be found at carnival food stands.